Undergraduate Transfer Credit Policy

 TRANSFER OF JUDAIC STUDY CREDIT

 Because Judaic Studies is a required component of the curriculum, the Lander Colleges may award up to a maximum of 48 credits for post-high-school yeshiva and seminary studies toward the 120-credit baccalaureate degree.
 Students must document their yeshiva and seminary work by arranging for official transcripts to be submitted to the Lander Colleges for evaluation.
 The chair of the Department of Judaic Studies or his/her designee reviews the yeshiva or seminary involved, and makes a determination as to the transfer of credits and the percentage of credits to be transferred from the individual institution.
 A listing of yeshivot and seminaries for which the College awards credit is available from the Office of the Registrar.
 Based on departmental evaluations, transfer credit for Judaic Studies courses may be reduced by up to 50% of credits awarded by the yeshiva or seminary and listed on the institution’s transcript.
 Because of the intensity of study in Israel, students who have completed one year of intensive Judaic Studies in Israel (or similar domestic institutions) generally earn the equivalent of one year of college credit (30-36 credits).

 At present, credits are not generally awarded for online Judaic Studies or for the completion of course examinations in Judaic Studies areas offered by outside agencies.
 In the instance that courses completed at a yeshiva or seminary are evaluated for credit by a third party, Touro will require an original transcript from the yeshiva or seminary at which the study was completed.
-Touro College will not generally transfer credit for Judaic Studies courses completed before the student graduated high school.
+Touro University will not generally transfer credit for Judaic Studies courses completed before the student graduated high school.

-Transfer Credit Post-Matriculation at Touro College
+Transfer Credit Post-Matriculation at Touro University